gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 The first established DTLS key context for any SCTP association MUST use epoch=3.
-This ensures that the epoch of the DTLS key context will normally match the epoch of a DTLS Management Method's connection.
+This ensures that the epoch of the DTLS key context will normally match the epoch of a DTLS Key Management Method's connection.

 The Replay window for the DTLS Sequence Number will need to take into account that heartbeat (HB) chunks are sent concurrently over all